Corporate social responsibly

-CE mark (EU labelling for safety, environment and health)
+CE (EU's labelling for safety, environment and health)

 Swan (Svanen) (Nordic Council of Ministers' eco-labelling)

-The Swedish Standards Institute (SIS) provides information and supplies materials about Swedish standards for each sector, the global ISO standard and the European CEN standard.
+Swedish Standards Institute, SIS provides information and supplies materials about Swedish standards for each sector, the global ISO standard and the European CEN standard.

-Information on the bodies that can issue certificates for products and processes is available from the Swedish Board for Accreditation and Conformity Assessment (SWEDAC).
+Information on which bodies can issue certificates for products and processes is available from the Swedish Board for Accreditation and Conformity Assessment (SWEDAC).

 There are various authorities that contribute information, programmes and activities to support CSR work.
 More information can be found on their respective websites.